quixio/quix-docs/docs/connect/kafka-to-domo.md

 </div>
 </div>

-Quix helps you integrate Apache Kafka with Apache Airflow using pure Python.
+Quix helps you integrate Apache Kafka with Domo using pure Python.

 Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house arthitectures, reducing storage and ownership costs and enabling data teams to achieve success for your business.

 ## Domo

-UNREGOGNIZED TECH ALERT
+Domo is a powerful business intelligence platform that provides users with real-time data visualization, analytics, and collaboration tools to drive better decision-making and improve business performance.
+With its intuitive interface and easy-to-use drag-and-drop functionality, users can quickly create customized dashboards and reports to track key metrics, monitor trends, and identify insights.
+Domo also offers robust data integration capabilities, allowing users to connect and consolidate data from multiple sources for a comprehensive view of their operations.
+Whether used for sales forecasting, marketing analysis, or financial reporting, Domo empowers organizations to harness the power of their data to drive success.

 ## Integrations